R. Palme Dutt

-Early life
+Early life and family

 Rajani Palme Dutt was born in 1896 on Mill Road in Cambridge, England.
 His father, Dr. Upendra Dutt, was a Bengali surgeon, his mother Anna Palme was Swedish.
 Dr. Upendra Dutt belonged to the family of Romesh Chunder Dutt.
 Anna Palme was a great aunt of the future Prime Minister of Sweden Olof Palme.
 Rajani's sister was the statistician Elna Palme Dutt, who went on to become an official of the International Labour Organization in Geneva.
 He, along with his older brother Clemens Palme Dutt, was a founding member of the Communist Party of Great Britain.

 Dutt was educated at the Perse School, Cambridge and Balliol College, Oxford where he obtained a first-class degree in Classics, after being suspended for a time because of his activities as a conscientious objector in World War I, during which his writing was deemed subversive propaganda.

-Dutt married an Estonian, Salme Murrik, the sister of Finnish writer Hella Wuolijoki, in 1922.
-His wife had come to Great Britain in 1920 as a representative of the Communist International.
+On 5 August 1924, Palme Dutt married Salme Pekkala-Dutt, an Estonian-British communist politician, essayist, writer and translator, in Stockholm.
+Palme Dutt had come to Great Britain in 1920 as a representative of the Communist International.
+Palme Dutt was the brother-in-law of the Finnish–Estonian writer Hella Wuolijoki and was the great-uncle of the Finnish politician Erkki Tuomioja.